cloudfoundry-incubator/kubo-release/docs/cloud-provider.md

    **Note: The service accounts should be used per CFCR deployment (NOT per director)**

-1. Save the service account email addresses into a vars file that will be used to create the cloud-config
+1. Save the service account email addresses and the loadbalancer backend service into a vars file that will be used to create the cloud-config.

+   If your loadbalancer uses **target pools** instead, you will need to customize the vars file and the ops-file in the next step.

     ```bash
     $ export deployment_name="your deployment name"